San Pablo Reservoir

 Location: 7301 San Pablo Dam Road, El Sobrante, CA

 San Pablo Reservoir Recreation Area is located between the towns of Orinda and El Sobrante on San Pablo Dam Road.
 The reservoir and park are accessible from State Highway 24 and 80.
+San Pablo is a no body contact reservoir, no swimming is allowed.

 Hours: San Pablo Recreation area is open from sunrise to approximately one hour before sunset; hours vary depending on the time of year.
 Please see Fees and Hours below for more details.